justanotherdot/justanotherdot/site/posts/the-bin-directory-your-project-needs.md

 By writing every script as a raw `sh` script you opt in to writing `POSIX` compliant scripts.
-This might seem hard but with a lint tool (probably the only one I will recommend!) you can get a lot of guidance around the nuances of shell. `shellcheck` is a fantastic way to not only learn how to write better shell scripts by having it yell at you all the time but also how to write _portable_ shell scripts.
+This might seem hard but with a lint tool (probably the only one I will recommend!) you can get a lot of guidance around the nuances of shell. `shellcheck`[1] is a fantastic way to not only learn how to write better shell scripts by having it yell at you all the time but also how to write _portable_ shell scripts.